OJddJO/libMLV/README.md

 ## A repo for a precompiled version of libMLV

 This repo is just a repo for precompiled versions of `libMLV`.
-If you find any bugs or have any questions related to the library, please report/ask them to the library maintainer *(Maintainers: Adrien Boussicault <adrien.boussicault@labri.fr> [`source:debian 11/20/2025`](https://bugs.debian.org/cgi-bin/pkgreport.cgi?pkg=libmlv3;dist=unstable))*.
+If you find any bugs or have any questions related to the library, please report/ask them in the issues or discussions before reporting them to the library maintainer *(Maintainers: Adrien Boussicault <adrien.boussicault@labri.fr> [`source:debian 11/20/2025`](https://bugs.debian.org/cgi-bin/pkgreport.cgi?pkg=libmlv3;dist=unstable))*.
-You can still ask for bugs in the discussions but there is no guarantee that it will be solved !

 ## Description